harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Do we support the creation of PR  at the time of pipeline creation ?

 No, we support creating remote entities.
 We have not onboarded API to create PR  and it is as per product decision.
 We can look forward to add this in future.
-Please refer more on this in following [Documentation](https://apidocs.harness.io/tag/Pipelines/#operation/update-pipeline)
+Please refer more on this in following [Documentation](https://apidocs.harness.io/tag/Pipelines/#operation/update-pipeline).

-#### How can customer execute a `helm dependency update` command with Helm Command Flags ?
+#### How can customer execute a `helm dependency update` command with Helm Command Flags?

 For this specific use case please refer to our documentation [here](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts/#use-case-add-private-repositories-as-a-helm-chart-dependency)